 Train: While designing and deploying technology infrastructure solutions in their neighborhoods, LB Co-Lab participants will also be taught professional skills in technology.
-They will receive career coaching and earn a credentialed technology certificate to support their professional development goals.
+They will receive career guidance for navigating the tech world and earn a credentialed technology certificate to support their professional development goals.

 The City analyzed data on internet access, unemployment, age, education, and COVID-19 cases to identify four neighborhoods of focus.
 The LB Co-Lab is open to community members in the following neighborhoods: (1) Hamilton, (2) Ramona Park, (3) Lower Westside, and (4) Willmore.